 Whilst Internal Audit staff should have sufficient knowledge to identify the indicators of fraud, they are not expected to have the expertise of a person whose primary responsibility is detecting and investigating fraud.

-The scope of internal audit covers all activities at Monzo, all areas of current and future risks within Monzo, and an assessment of risk management and mitigation controls in Monzo’s current and expected business environment.
+The scope of internal audit covers all activities at Monzo Bank Limited and its subsidiaries ("Monzo").
+This includes all areas of current and future risks within Monzo, and an assessment of risk management and mitigation controls in Monzo’s current and expected business environment.

 The scope of internal audit at Monzo specifically includes, but is not limited to: